pololu/rpicsim/README.md

 It can be used in any type of JRuby application, and it has bindings that make it especially convenient to use with the [RSpec](http://rspec.info) testing framework.
 RPicSim is free to use and does not require any external hardware.

-RPicSim has been tested with MPLAB<sup>®</sup> X v1.85, v1.90, v1.95, and v2.00.
-However, it uses a lot of undocumented and internal features of the Microchip<sup>®</sup> Java libraries, so it will probably need to be updated as new versions of MPLAB<sup>®</sup> X are released.

 With RPicSim, you can write tests for your PIC<sup>®</sup> firmware in the Ruby language.
 Here is an example integration test that simulates input and output on the device's pins:

     it "continuously mirrors" do